 Other Ways to Reach Us

-You may also reach out to a specific individual by calling, emailing, or scheduling an appointment via our contact information below.
+You may also reach out to a specific team member by emailing, calling, or scheduling an appointment via their contact information below.

-Use the drop-downs below to learn more about our team members!
+Use the drop-downs to learn more about our team members!

 Deb was raised in the Midwest (Minnesota).
 She was a first-generation college student and earned a Bachelor of Arts degree in Sociology from Bemidji State University.
 She went on to obtain a Masters degree in Public Administration from the University of North Dakota and a PhD in Sociology from the University of Nebraska – Lincoln.
 The support she received from friends, family and institutions was critical to her success.
 With this educational background, Deb taught undergraduate students for 23 years and served as the interim Campus Diversity Officer and Title IX Coordinator for 5 years at Bemidji State University.
 Work in these positions provided her with valuable knowledge of student needs and experiences, and the pride, joys and struggles of first- generation students.
 The research and data analysis experience obtained in these positions is valuable in her current job as the data analyst for the Cal Poly Scholars Program.
 When not at work, Deb loves to read, ride her electric bike, go for walks and hikes, and sample the cuisine of the Central Coast.